W3ndige/rootnetsec.github.io/_posts/2017-07-16-vulnhub-wallabys-nightmare.md

 {% endhighlight %}

-<p>Doing the Nmap scan showed us that the port 80 is no longer there. </p>
+<p>Doing the nmap scan showed us that the port 80 is no longer there. </p>

 {% highlight bash %}
 root@kali:~# nmap 192.168.56.101